nahuhs/Shuhan-Zhang-Portfolio/README.md

 The link to the live web site: https://nahuhs.github.io/Shuhan-Zhang-Portfolio/

 # About Me
 Hi!
 My name is Shuhan Zhang, a current graduate student at CMU.
 I studied Statistics and Mathematics during my undergrad, and now I am pursuing a master degree in Data Analytics and Business Intelligence.
 Through my previous experience, I realized that making data insights persuasive is as important as building useful models.
-I hope you all can enjoy the work I created here, and welcome any feedbacks!
+I hope you all can enjoy the work I created here, and welcome any feedbacks.

 Follow me on [Linkedin](https://www.linkedin.com/in/shuhan-zhang-752918179/)!